ALittleMoron/sqlalchemy-repo/README.md

 in your sessionmaker or make sure, that your repositories has option `use_flush = True` to avoid problems with `session.commit`.

+Be sure, you passed `session_factory` in class body, otherwise it will cause TypeError. `session_factory` is abstract class property.
+It must be set or Unit of work will not work.

 By default Unit of work will make commit on context manager exit, but you can specify `__skip_session_use__ = True` for your Unit of work class like this: